 Matt and Jay prepare to help recovery the remotely operated vehicle (under the watchful eye of chief scientist Erik Cordes).

-Matt Porter (left) and Jay Lunden prepare to help recovery the remotely operated vehicle under the watchful eye of chief scientist Erik Cordes (top right).
+Matt and Jay prepare to help recovery the remotely operated vehicle (under the watchful eye of chief scientist Erik Cordes).
 Click image for larger view and image credit.

 An Adventure Comes to a Close